SystemsApproach/sdn/netvirt.rst

-Open vSwitch has been used in proprietary systems such as Nicira’s Network Virtualization Platform and VMware NSX, as well as open source systems such as *Open Virtual Network (OVN)*.
+Open vSwitch has been used in proprietary systems such as Nicira’s Network Virtualization Platform and VMware NSX, as well as open source systems such as *Open Virtual Network (OVN)* described in Section 8.4.
 It was designed to have the necessary flexibility to meet the requirements of network virtualization while also providing high performance.

 .. _fig-ovs-blocks:
 .. figure:: figures/Slide50.png
-    :width: 450px
+    :width: 500px
     :align: center

     Open vSwitch Functional Blocks.